Lithium orotate: Safety

-Preliminary studies seem to indicate that lithium orotate is safe; a 6 month alcoholism cessation study led to only minor adverse effects in 8 out of 42 patients.
-However, the lack of safety studies and the OTC status raises concerns.
-Attention to it was specially raised in medical literature after a case report of an 18 year old woman who required medical attention after taking an overdose of a lithium orotate supplement.
+Preliminary studies seem to indicate that lithium orotate is safe if taken at lower dosages; a 6 month alcoholism cessation study led to only minor adverse effects in 8 out of 42 patients.
+However, the lack of safety studies and the over-the-counter drug status raises concerns.
+Attention to it was specially raised in medical literature after a case report of an 18 year old woman with mild, acute lithium toxicity after taking an overdose (2.16 grams) of a lithium orotate supplement.
 She was discharged after treatment.
+Lithium blood levels 90 minutes after ingestion reached 0.31 mEq/L, and an hour later after treatment, 0.40 mEq/L, levels below the serum toxicity level of 1.5 milliequivalents per liter (mEq/L).

 Orotic acid can be mutagenic in very high doses of 50 mg/kg in mammalian somatic cells.
 It is also mutagenic for bacteria and yeast.
 Although lithium orotate was not shown to be genotoxic, short and long term studies must be performed to guarantee public safety.

+Research directions

+There is weak evidence administration of lithium orotate may be useful in aiding alcohol cessation.